Find a Lender-Approved Local Conveyancer in Underwood

 Recently asked questions about conveyancing in Underwood

-I've recently found out that there is a flying freehold issue on a property I put an offer in a fortnight ago in what should have been a simple, no chain conveyancing.
-Underwood is where the house is located.
-Is there any advice you can impart?
+I've recently found out that there is a flying freehold element on a house I have offered on two weeks back in what should have been a quick, no chain conveyancing.
+Underwood is the location of the property.
+What do you suggest?

 Last updated